dotnet/csharplang/proposals/statics-in-interfaces.md

 ## Virtual static members in classes

-Another *additional* feature would be to allow static members to be abstract and virtual in classes as well.
-This runs into similar complicating factors as the default implementations, and again seems like it can be saved for later, if and when the need and the design insights occur.
+Another *additional* feature would be to allow static members to be declared abstract and virtual in classes as well.
+This runs into complicating factors around which types can satisfy constraints that contain static virtual members.
+It seems like it can be saved for later, if and when the need and the design insights occur.

 # Unresolved questions
 [unresolved]: #unresolved-questions

 Called out above, but here's a list:

 - Operators `==` and `!=` as well as the implicit and explicit conversion operators are disallowed in interfaces today.
-Should they be disallowed as static abstract members as well?
+Should they be disallowed as static virtual members as well?
 - Should the qualifying `I.` in an explicit operator implementation go before the `operator` keyword or the operator symbol (e.g. `+`) itself?
 - Should we relax the operator restrictions further so that the restricted operand can be of any type that derives from, or has one of some set of implicit conversions to the enclosing type?